 Lee Highway Planning

-In early 2017, building on recent visioning work by the Lee Highway community, the County will kick off and lead a community planning process for Lee Highway that takes a closer look at the long-term goals for this important corridor and its surrounding areas.
-The County is currently working on project scoping and pre-planning tasks to prepare.
-The planning process will include broad participation and many opportunities for input from residents, businesses, community groups and stakeholders.
+Building on visioning work by the Lee Highway community in 2016, the County expects to kick off and lead a community planning process for Lee Highway that takes a closer look at the long-term goals for this important corridor and its surrounding areas.
+Kick-off is anticipated for 2018.
+The process will include broad participation and many opportunities for input from residents, businesses, community groups and stakeholders.
 We encourage you to join the effort.

 A grassroots effort led by community leaders in north Arlington paved the way for a community-wide visioning process and the recently published Lee Highway Visioning Study (May 2016).